top of page

 Environmental Studies

-An ecosystem is a community of living organisms in conjunction with the nonliving components of their environment interacting as a system.
-An ecosystem is a community of living organisms in conjunction with the nonliving components of their environment (things like air, water and mineral soil), interacting as a system.
+An ecosystem is a community of living organisms in conjunction with the nonliving components of their environment, interacting as a system.
+An ecosystem is a community of living organisms in conjunction with the nonliving components of their environment (things like air, water, and mineral soil), interacting as a system.
 These biotic and abiotic components are regarded as linked together through nutrient cycles and energy flows.
 As ecosystems are defined by the network of interactions among organisms, and between organisms and their environment, they can be of any size but usually encompass specific, limited spaces.
-Field Study Trips allows students to discover these dynamics and understand the importance of all elements as one.
-The Environmental Studies module will provide students with the opportunity of visiting different ecosystems.
+Field Study Trips allow students to discover these dynamics and understand the importance of all elements as one.
+The Environmental Studies module will provide students with the opportunity to visit different ecosystems.

 Cost: